blprnt/HTCB/README.md

 Since we’re not using a percentage-based grading system, let me put it another way: if you’re an active contributor to our discussions in class, and you complete your assignments, and you make something ambitious/excellent as a final project, you’ll pass this class.
 If you don’t, you won’t.

 ## Land Notice
-Each week of this course, we'll gathered on the unceded land of the Lenape peoples.
-I ask you to join me in acknowledging the Lenape community, their elders both past and present, as well as future generations.
+Each week of this course, we'll gathered on the unceded land of the Lenape and Canarsie peoples.
+I ask you to join me in acknowledging the Lenape and Canarsie communities, their elders both past and present, as well as future generations.
 I also acknowledge that NYU and ITP was founded upon exclusions and erasures of many Indigenous peoples, including those on whose land this institution is located.
 This acknowledgement demonstrates a commitment to beginning the process of working to dismantle the ongoing legacies of settler colonialism.

 ## This Syllabus is in Flux
 And it will probably remain so for the rest of the course.
 I expect things to change as we get a sense of our shared goals, and an ideal pace of learning.
 Please check in here regularly.